coinstopio/coinstopio.docs/docs/Ledger/LedgerLive/LedgerLiveDesktop/GettingStartedPC.md

 _Make sure to download Ledger Live for the operating system you are using._

-2. Double-click the Ledger Live executable file you downloaded.
+2. Double-click the Ledger Live executable file you have downloaded.
 3. If a warning displays, click **Yes** to allow the installation of Ledger Live.
 4. Once the installation completes, click **Finish**.